Mauker1/PicoDoorBell/README.md

 For more information on any of the steps above, please refer to the official [Telegram Bot Documentation.](https://core.telegram.org/bots)

+#### Dumping the device logs

+To make the bot dump the device inner log, you may send a message with the command `/log` in the chat you configured your bot to send the messages.
+The bot queries for commands **every minute**.
+This will also clear the internal logs.

+**OBS.:** The device will store at most 10000 characters in the log, if it reaches that size, it'll stop appending new messages until the log is flushed.

 ---

 When you have all the placeholders replaced inside `secrets.py`, you may run the code on Thonny.
 Have fun! :)